 In China, tickets for children are priced according to their height.

 1. Children shorter than 1.2 meters (3.9 feet) in height can travel free when accompanied by an adult, although they do not have their own seats or bunks.
 But if they need a hard/soft seat, the ticket can be purchased at half the full fare; whereas if they need a bunk, a hard/soft sleeper ticket for kid (regardless of their heights) needs to be purchased at full fare.
 If there are two or more accompanied children under 1.2 meters in height, only one child enjoys a free ride and the rest will have to buy tickets.

-2. Children between 1.2 meters and 1.5 meters (4.9 feet) is required to buy half-priced child ticket and the child will has his or her own seat.
-Even if a kid shares a bunk with parent, 50% of a hard/soft seat fare will also be charged.
+2. Children between 1.2 meters and 1.5 meters (4.9 feet) are required to buy half-priced child ticket and the child will have his or her own seat.
+Even if a kid shares a bunk with a parent, 50% of a hard/soft seat fare will also be charged.
 In case the child occupies a bunk alone, a full fare ticket for hard/soft sleeper should be purchased.

 3. Children above 1.5 meters in height have to pay full fare.

-4. When booking a child ticket, valid identity document such as passport is required.
-If a child does not have an identity document, it's OK to use the identity of the parent.
+4. When booking a child ticket, valid identity document such as a passport is required.
+If a child does not have an identity document, it's OK to use the identity of the parent

 As always, when traveling with kids, it's much better off bringing your own food and beverages.
 While food and drink are sold on dining cars, it's often expensive, not that good, and with limited selection.
 And the dining car may shut up just when your kids announce that they are starving.